 - a.
 An applicant must be a "family". - b.
 An applicant must be within the appropriate Income Limits. - c.
 An applicant must furnish Social Security Numbers for all family members. - d.
 An applicant must furnish Declaration of Citizenship or Eligible Immigrant Status and verification where required. - e.
 At least the head of household or spouse of the applicant family must be either a U.S. citizen or have eligible immigration status before the PHA may provide any financial assistance. - f.
 Criminal or drug related activity only to the extent required by law or regulation including criminal records from local and state law enforcement agencies.
 HOC checks national and state sex offender registries and will deny persons subject to lifetime registration.
 HOC will review, on a case by case basis, the issues related to any applicant who is registered as a sex offender for other than their lifetime. - 2.
-PH Eligibility and Selection Criteria
+On March 13, 2020, President Trump declared the COVID-19 Pandemic a national emergency.
+On March 17, 2020, he signed the Coronavirus Aid, Relief and Economic Security ("CARES")